Budhabare, Jhapa: Etymology

 The origin of the name budhabare dates back to the early 1940s.
-Local legend has it that, at that time, an elite man by the name of Romhorse Karki began to organize a weekly market day, or hatiya, in the village.
+Local legend has it that, at that time, an elite man by the name of Somhorse Karki began to organize a weekly market day, or hatiya, in the village.
 This followed a similar trend that was already in practice on Saturday in Sanischare, on Sunday in Aaitabare, on Friday and Monday in Dhulabari, and on Thursday in Phikkal.
 Out of fears that a concurrent market day would be detrimental and challenging to business, they decided go with either Tuesday or Wednesday.
 As Tuesday is generally considered a kharobar, or brute day, in Nepali culture, Wednesday became the pick.
 Over time, the village came to be known after this day of the market as Budhabare, since Budhabar is the Nepali term for Wednesday.
 This market, which started off in the early 1940s, still continues to this day and has become a major attraction of the village.